-If you are unable to log in to the WiFi DSL modem router from a computer on your local network, check the following:
+If you are unable to log in to the modem router from a computer on your local network, check the following:

-- If you are using an Ethernet-connected computer, check the Ethernet connection between the computer and the WiFi DSL modem router.
-For more information, see Check Ethernet Cable Connections on page 143. - Make sure that your computer's IP address is on the same subnet as the WiFi DSL modem router.
+- If you are using an Ethernet-connected computer, check the Ethernet connection between the computer and the modem router as described in the previous section. - Make sure that your computer's IP address is on the same subnet as the modem router.
 If you are using the recommended addressing scheme, your computer's address should be in the range of 192.168.0.2 to 192.168.0.254. - If your computer's IP address is shown as 169.254.x.x, recent versions of Windows and Mac OS generate and assign an IP address if the computer cannot reach a DHCP server.
 These autogenerated addresses are in the range of 169.254.x.x.
-If your IP address is in this range, check the connection from the computer to the WiFi DSL modem router, and reboot your computer. - If your WiFi DSL modem router's IP address was changed and you do not know the current IP address, clear the WiFi DSL modem router's configuration to factory defaults.
-This procedure sets the WiFi DSL modem router's IP address to 192.168.0.1.
-This procedure is explained in Factory Settings on page 154. - Make sure that your browser has Java, JavaScript, or ActiveX enabled.
+If your IP address is in this range, check the connection from the computer to the modem router, and reboot your computer. - If your modem router's IP address was changed and you do not know the current IP address, clear the modem router's configuration to factory defaults.
+This procedure sets the modem router's IP address to 192.168.0.1.
+This procedure is explained in Factory Settings on page 128. - Make sure that your browser has Java, JavaScript, or ActiveX enabled.
 If you are using Internet Explorer, click Refresh to be sure that the Java applet is loaded. - Try quitting the browser and launching it again. - Make sure that you are using the correct login information.
-The factory default login name is admin and the password is password.
-Make sure that Caps Lock is off when you enter this information. - If you are attempting to set up your NETGEAR WiFi DSL modem router as an additional router behind an existing router in your network, consider replacing the existing router instead.
-NETGEAR does not support such a configuration. - If you are attempting to set up your NETGEAR WiFi DSL modem router as a replacement for an ADSL gateway in your network, the WiFi DSL modem router cannot perform many gateway services, for example, converting ADSL or cable data into Ethernet networking information.
+The factory default login name is admin, and the password is password.
+Make sure that Caps Lock is off when you enter this information. - If you are attempting to set up your NETGEAR modem router as an additional router behind an existing router in your network, consider replacing the existing router instead.
+NETGEAR does not support such a configuration. - If you are attempting to set up your NETGEAR modem router as a replacement for an ADSL gateway in your network, the modem router cannot perform many gateway services, for example, converting ADSL or cable data into Ethernet networking information.
 NETGEAR does not support such a configuration.